voxpupuli/puppet-collectd/README.md

 On Ubuntu that'll be the CollectD PPA:
 * https://launchpad.net/~collectd/+archive/ubuntu/collectd-5.5

+### Public key keyserver
+In case you need to change the server where to download the public key from for whatever reason (AKA: server is down) you can use the parameter `$package_keyserver`

 ### CI Packages

 Recently, Collectd CI packages are also avaliable from the CI repo